LostInCompilation/Build-Info-Generator/README.md

 It can be easily integrated into almost any IDE, which supports custom pre-build events (a command that gets called before compilation starts).
 The generated header file can simply be added and included in any of your projects.
 It will be automatically updated every time you build your project.

+In the future constexpr globals will be supported besides macros.

 See [instructions](#how-to-use-it) below for usage and how to include the tool in your Visual Studio project.